 DOT Audit Fines

-It is very important for all drivers and carriers to understand the basics of DOT audit fines.
+All drivers and carriers need to understand the basics of DOT audit fines.
 The DOT has the right to fine you for many separate infractions.
 To prevent these fines, you must focus on compliance with FMCSA regulations.
 Otherwise, you could lose a lot of money and not have the authority to drive commercial vehicles.
 Please read below to learn the basics about DOT fines that take place after audits.
-If you have questions, do not hesitate to reach out to our organization.
+If you have questions, do not hesitate to contact our organization.

 What Types of Offenses Can a DOT Audit Fine Me For?